nasuni-labs/nasuni-dashboards/README.md

 2. Click **SNMP Settings** on the left navigation menu under **Filer Settings**.

-3. For each Edge Appliance that should be monitored, select the Edge Appliance(s) (Note: you can choose multiple Edge Appliances if all values are shared).
+3. For each Edge Appliance that should be monitored, select the Edge Appliance(s) (Note: Only select multiple Edge Appliances if all values are shared).

 4. Click the **Edit {x} Filers** button in the upper right.